Naked Attraction: International versions

-The TV format was exported to Germany, Denmark, Italy, Finland, Norway, Poland, Spain, Sweden, Czech Republic and Slovakia which have made their own versions of the show.
+The TV format was exported to Germany, Denmark, Italy, Finland, Norway, Poland, Spain, Sweden, the Czech Republic, Slovakia, and Belgium, which have made their own versions of the show.
 In September 2021, there were plans for a similar show in Russia, but it never reached production.
-The Netherlands had a similar show, called Undress for love, which has changes in format, but the premise is similar.
+The Netherlands had a similar show, called Undress for love, which had changes in format, but the premise was similar.
 It ran for six episodes in 2018.